-- The Pelham School District remains fully open to students. - The level of community transmission has increased to moderate and the level of school impact remains low. - Masks remain optional throughout the District including on school buses. - Those wishing to return after only 5 days from isolation or quarantine will still be required to wear a mask. - The Pelham School District accepts at-home rapid tests.
+- This is the last update for the 2021-22 school year. - The Pelham School District remains fully open to students. - The level of community transmission remains substantial and the level of school impact remains low.
+This means we are emphasizing Pelham data. - Masks remain optional throughout the District including on school buses. - Those wishing to return after only 5 days from isolation or quarantine will still be required to wear a mask. - The Pelham School District accepts at-home rapid tests.